TicketmasterMobileStudio/tm-innovations-site/README.md

 ## Run the server locally

-1. Run `gulp` once to build assets (only needed the first time)
-2. Run `gulp watch`
+1. Run `gulp watch`
-3. In a separate shell, run `bundle exec jekyll serve`
+2. In a separate shell, run `bundle exec jekyll serve`

 ## Build for production and deploy